ipfabric/docs/docs/IP_Fabric_Settings/device_attributes.md

 ![Device attributes](device_attributes.png)

--   **Serial Number is IP Fabric’s “Unique Serial Number” (API column “sn”); this is not the column “Serial Number” which represents the Hardware SN (API column “snHw”)**
+-   **Serial Number is IP Fabric’s "Unique Serial Number" (API column "sn"); this is not the column "Serial Number" which represents the Hardware SN (API column "snHw")**

     -   *Devices discovered via API can also be assigned using Device Attributes.*